 Helen Seymour (Chair) has lived in Headingley for over ten years.
 She was one of the founder directors of HDT, is part of the Headingley Farmers’ Market organising group and in the group that organisies Apple Day.
 She was a founder director of the Natural Food Store and is much involved with the store.
 She is a trustee of the Plunkett Foundation which works for co-operatives and social enterprises mainly in rural areas.
 She is retired and was formerly head of projects and development at Co-operativesUK, the trade association for co-operatives of all kinds.
 She believes that collective enterprise of all kinds makes a real difference.
 It should also be life enhancing and fun.

 Richard Tyler has lived all his adult life in Headingley, and as a committed resident was a founder-Director of Headingley Development Trust.
 Since 2000, he has been Co-ordinator of Leeds HMO Lobby which campaigns to resist the pre-dominance of shared houses (Houses in Multiple Occupation) in our neighourhood, in favour of a balanced & therefore sustainable community.
 He has helped the Lobby bring together local community groups, to develop planning and housing policies for the area, and to represent these in Council committees.
 For ten years, he edited Headway, the quarterly community newsletter, which reported news on the way we’re heading in & around Headingley.
 Richard welcomed the Trust in 2005 as a way to take action to support the community.
 Accordingly, he was Project Director of the Neighbourhood Design Statement, a community-based planning document which describes the character of the neighbourhood and provide guidelines for its future, and is now official Council policy, adopted in 2010.
-And he is Project Director for Headingley Homes, whose main purpose is to intervene in the local housing market, buying and leasing houses for long-term residents, to help restore balance and sustainability to Headingley.
-Since 2014, Richard has taken a leading role in developing Headingley Neighbourhood Plan.
+And he was Project Director for Headingley Homes, 2005-2015, whose main purpose is to intervene in the local housing market, buying and leasing houses for long-term residents, to help restore balance and sustainability to Headingley.
+From 2014-2017, Richard took a leading role in developing Headingley Neighbourhood Plan.